jkoshy01/javascript-challenge/README.md

 Instructions:

 Inside your local git repository, create a directory for the Javascript challenge.
-Use the folder names to correspond to the challenges: UFO-level-1 and UFO-level-2.

 Level 1: Automatic Table and Date Search (Required)